serithemage/serithemage/README.md

 ## Amazon Web Service - Seoul, Korea (2016.07 ~ Present)
 ### Software Development Engineer (2022.07 ~ Present)
-- Lead developer and acting manager for the first Amazon development team in Korea.
-- Developed and operated services based on a fully serverless microservices architecture.
+- As a Senior Developer in AWS T&C Services Development, responsible for the development and operation of skillbuilder.aws, a service for AWS learning.
   - Designed and implemented a serverless architecture using DDD principles.
+  - Improved front-end latency by 500% based on customer feedback.
 - Developed an A/B testing service using TypeScript and AWS CDK, creating a fully automated CI/CD pipeline.
-- Improved front-end performance by 500% based on customer feedback.

 ### Technical Trainer (2016.07 ~ 2022.06)
 - Delivered training on a variety of AWS subjects including AWS Cloud Practitioner Essentials, AWS Technical Essentials, Architecting on AWS, and more.